activatedgeek/blog/site/contents/math/ml/bayes-lit.md

 - GPML Chapter 4 \cite{williams2006gaussian} provides a broad discussion around where covariance functions come from.
 - DD's PhD Thesis Chapter 2 \cite{duvenaud2014automatic} contains some basic advice and intuitions.
 This is more succinctly available as [The Kernel Cookbok](https://www.cs.toronto.edu/~duvenaud/cookbook/).

+### Monte Carlo algorithms

+Monte Carlo algorithms are used for exact inference in scenarios when closed-form inference is not possible.

+- PRML Chapter 11.1 \cite{bishop2006pattern}

+#### Markov Chain Monte Carlo

+The simple Monte Carlo algorithms rely on _independent_ samples from a target distribution to be useful.
+Relaxing the independence assumption leads to correlated samples via Markov Chain Monte Carlo (MCMC) family of algorithms.

+- IM's PhD Thesis, Chapter 1,2 \cite{murray2007advances} is arguably the best introduction to the topic.
+- PRML Chapter 11.2 \cite{bishop2006pattern}

 ## Acknowledgements